 Ethiopian Airlines is part of the Star Alliance network, whose members include Air Canada, Lufthansa, Air China, United Airlines, and Air New Zealand.
 To be a part of Star Alliance, an airline must comply with the highest standards of customer service, security, and technical infrastructure.

-Etihad flies direct from Abu Dhabi, United Arab Emirates, on Sunday, Monday, Wednesday and Friday, arriving in Entebbe at 13:00.
+Etihad flies direct to Entebbe from Abu Dhabi, United Arab Emirates, on Sunday, Monday, Wednesday and Friday, arriving at 13:00.
 Relatively new to Uganda, I’ve not used it personally, but The Real Uganda’s volunteers have.
 So far, we’ve had mixed experience with luggage arriving on time.
 Because they don’t fly in every day, you may be stuck waiting for your bag an extra day or 2.
 However, if you’re flying from Australia or New Zealand, Etihad has great pricing.
 It’s worth checking them out.
 Just make sure to have a few days’ essentials packed in your carry on!

 Etihad partners with Brussels Airlines, American Airlines, Virgin Australia, and Air New Zealand.

 Air Emirates flies into Uganda every day, arriving from Dubai, United Arab Emirates, at 13:50.
 Emirates easily has the highest quality services of any carrier entering Uganda.
 It has great luggage allowance, as well.
 While their prices are competitive, they’re not the absolute cheapest.
-They do, however, allow you to extend your layover for a few days at no cost.
+They do, however, allow you to extend your layover i Dubai for a few days at no cost.

 Dubai International Airport has amazing shopping and entertainment options for long layovers.
 Emirates also flies to 150 destinations in 81 countries all over the world.